MetaCell/cloud-harness/docs/jupyterhub.md

 ## Customizing the Spawner (advanced)

-Cloudharness profides a hook to change the pod manifest.
+Cloudharness provides a hook to change the pod manifest.
 To add static specifications to the spawner, can edit

 `harness.jupyterhub.spawnerExtraConfig` in the `deploy/values.yaml` file.